Dermal Fillers

 Note: Prescription drugs can only be administered by medical practitioners.

-Protocol for delegated cosmetic S4 injections
+Protocol for delegated cosmetic S4 treatments

 We are fortunate to have a suitably trained registered nurse who can administer S4 medications for cosmetic purposes after consultation with the dermatologist face-to-face with the patient and a formulated written management plan documented.